 Needless to say, the fee digs don't allow me to come dig professionally for clients as a service, I'm too lucky, not dishonest.
+THEY were NOT wanting a "pro" working for the "novice" fees they charge to dig.
+Being neighbors , I said no worries, it makes it cheaper on the market for me.

 I work hard and find opal for a living better than most others could or would.
 Established 1994; Swordfish Mining is your friendly source for Virgin Valley opals and information.
 The fee digs shown on the Travel Channel in "Americas' Best Places to Find Cash and Treasure" were; The Royal Peacock Opal Mine in season 1 and The Bonanza Opal Mine LLC in season 2 with Becky.
 Leah and I were digging in the opening of the first show and I held one of the black opals displayed.
 Rainbow Ridge and Opal Queen were not shown.